Female’s Concerns Stem from Female’s Uniqueness

 Women have their own department in medicine for female diseases and treatments.
 This involves their hormonal balances, pregnancies, deliveries, breast feeding, amenorrhea and menopause.
 Some women smoke, this action reflects on all organs especially on those special female organs that may affect the way a disease is expressed in the body.
 These subtle diversities must be well understood by all physicians whether males or females.

-At our Clinic, our clinical staff takes pride in their ability to treat each and every female patient uniquely based on her individuality, symptoms, health history, and medical examination.
-The number one method that we use is really the most straightforward and uncomplicated of them all: we take the time to listen to our female patients (each and every one of our clinical staff, happens to have two functional ears).
+At our clinic, our clinical staff takes pride in their ability to treat each and every female patient uniquely based on her individuality, symptoms, health history, and medical examination.
+The number one method that we use is really the most straightforward and uncomplicated of them all: we take the time to listen to our female patients.
 Quite often, women are selfless beings who are so busy trying to take care of the world around them, especially those who maintain their homes twenty four hours a day and seven days a week plus they add ten more hours in the work force.
 I have seen this in my mother, my wife, my sister, my daughters, my colleagues at work, my female friends and my patients.
 It is impressive, to say the least, that they can fit thirty four hours in a twenty four hour day.